 All Cleveland State University students who complete the FAFSA will be awarded the Federal Direct Loan based on their grade level as determined by the number of credit hours earned in total.
 The Subsidized Direct Loan is awarded to students who demonstrate financial need.
 The Unsubsidized Direct Loan is awarded to students who do not demonstrate financial need.
 Interest will accrue on unsubsidized loans and will capitalize unless you choose to pay the interest while in school.

 Students must be enrolled at least half time (6 credit hours undergraduate, graduate and law) and meet all other compliance requirements in order for the loan funds to be credited to the student account.
 If the funds cause a credit balance on the student account, the Treasury Services Office will issue a refund.

 Repayment of the loan begins six months after you have graduated or ceased to be enrolled at least half time (6 credit hours)

 To borrow from the Direct Loan program for the first time, you must complete a Direct Loan Master Promissory Note (MPN).
 The MPN will be provided online at the Direct Loans Master Promissory Note website.

 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
-It also explains the terms and conditions of your loan(s).To complete an MPN online, you will be required to use your Department of Education-issued PIN.
-If you do not have a PIN, you may request one from the official PIN site.
+It also explains the terms and conditions of your loan(s).To complete an MPN online, you will be required to use your FSA ID.
+If you do not have an FSA ID, please click here to create an FSA ID now.